 If DraftKings is the No. 1 DFS site, FanDuel is 1A.
 (There is a constant DraftKings vs. FanDuel competition happening in the DFS realm.)
 In fact, FanDuel is big enough to claim paying out more than $1 billion in prizes annually.

 To keep up with DraftKings, FanDuel has made an effort to improve the user experience over the years.
 The software is considered clean and functional, and it is available through a browser-based client and iOS and Android mobile apps.

 It is also considered innovative as FanDuel is continuously adding new game formats.

 Of course, the industry-standard guaranteed prize pool tournaments are there.
-Plus, FanDuel offers head-to-head matches, 50/50s, multipliers and various other contests.
+Plus, FanDuel offers head-to-head matches and 50/50s, multipliers and various other contests.